marwahaha/GameOfLife/README.md

 Use the slide bar to control the speed of the simulation.

 ### The Rules
 This program is designed to simulate a variety of "life-like" automata, meaning that the next state of a cell is determined by the state of the 8 adjacent cells.
 With Conway's original rules, a live cell will stay alive ("survive") if the there are 2 or 3 live adjacent live cells, and a dead cell will become alive (be "born") if it has exactly 3 adjacent live cells.
-This rule is abreviated as (B3/S23).
+This rule is abbreviated as (B3/S23).
 10 rules that have been studied have been programmed in.
 Use the drop-down menu to select which set of rules you would like the world to play by.
 Different rules result in very different behavior!

 ### Patterns
 Even given random initial conditions, the game of life will produce interesting results.
 However, the more interesting a pattern, the less common it is.
 Some interesting patterns have been programmed in.
 Hotkeys for these patterns are displayed on the control pannel.
 Simply press a hotkey corresponding to a pattern and click on the board where you would like to place the pattern.